Unlocking Loyalty with AI: Personalized Service for VIP Customers

 We were able to increase participation x 10 by switching to email outreach.

-Results from the small scale pilot were promising.
-Participating customers shared feedback that they found great value in the personalized service offering, forming bonds with their advisor that led to repeat purchasing at a faster rate than the control group.
-The cohort moved more quickly through the loyalty tiers as they spent more frequently more quickly.
-Qualitative feedback indicated a strong desire to remain in the program.
-The Personal Advisor Service became a key pillar of the broader service elevation program aimed at differentiating the loyalty program offerings.
-We entered further testing to scale the service with preferred communication channels.
+Results from the small-scale pilot were promising.
+Participating customers reported high value in the personalized service experience, forming strong relationships with their Personal Advisor that led to faster repeat purchasing compared to the control group.
+The cohort progressed through loyalty tiers more quickly, driven by increased purchase frequency.
+Qualitative feedback also indicated a strong desire to remain in the program.